Fujifilm GFX 50S versus Leica SL

 So what is the bottom line?
-Is the Fujifilm GFX 50S better than the Leica SL or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+Is there a clear favorite between the Fujifilm GFX 50S and the Fujifilm GFX 50S?
+Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (51.1 vs 24MP) with a 43% higher linear resolution.

 - Larger screen: Has a bigger rear LCD (3.2" vs 3.0") for image review and settings control.